hrdtbs/hrdtbs/README.md

 ### drawing

-I've been an illustrator for about 6 years, and there were times when I was a manga artist, but I'm better at drawing portraits.
+I have been an illustrator for about 6 years, and also worked as a cartoonist, but I'm better at drawing portraits.

 ### programing

-The first one I used was Unity (C#).
-After that, I learned knowledge around the Web while using Wordpress and Rails, and recently used React for work.
+The first I used as work was Unity (C#).
+After that, I learned web knowledge while using Wordpress and Rails, and nowadays I often use React.
 Programming is a hobby for me.

 ### music